camunda/camunda-docs-manual/content/user-guide/logging.md

 #### Telemetry Data

 In order to inspect what data is sent when [Telemetry]({{< ref "/introduction/telemetry.md" >}}) is enabled, please enable the Telemetry logger.
-The logger will help for troubleshooting if no data is sent.
+The logger will help with troubleshooting if no data is sent.

 * `org.camunda.bpm.engine.telemetry`

-Find below an example of the log entries when the data is sent.
+Please find below an example of the log entries when the data is sent:

 ```
 ...